 Dr. Beach stated “Siesta Beach in Sarasota boasts that it has the finest and whitest sand in the world, and I cannot argue with this claim; the powdery sand is nearly pure quartz crystal.
 The beautiful blue-colored water is clean and clear, making it so inviting to bathers and swimmers.”

-The Sarasota beach and bay areas have been inhibited since prehistory (around 15,000 years or so according to conservative estimates) and are rich with archeological digs and regularly draw both enthusiasts and scientists who pick through the large mounds of shells and fish bones our ancestors left behind, to understand the lives and times of that bygone era.
+The Sarasota beach and bay areas have been inhabited since prehistory (around 15,000 years or so according to conservative estimates) and are rich with archeological digs and regularly draw both enthusiasts and scientists who pick through the large mounds of shells and fish bones our ancestors left behind, to understand the lives and times of that bygone era.

 Among the things to do when you travel to Sarasota, quite unlike other Florida Beaches, is the opportunity to visit Sarasota’s own Circus.
 Indeed Sarasota has been associated with circuses since the 1800s when the famous Ringling family made it their home.
 Circus Sarasota not only performs exciting shows in the big ring but offers special classes at their Sailor Circus and Humor Academies to both young and old alike.
 So famous is Circus Sarasota that it will feature at the Smithsonian Folk life festival next year.